How to Choose a Google Ads Agency for Your Medical Practice (Red Flags to Watch)

 ✅ They have healthcare case studies or references

-✅ They explain their process in detail
+✅ They explain their process in detail (keyword research, campaign structure, landing page approach, bidding strategy)

-✅ They ask thoughtful questions about your business
+✅ They ask thoughtful questions about your business economics

-✅ They report cost per consultation
+✅ They report cost per consultation, not just CPL

-✅ They mention compliance and HIPAA
+✅ They mention compliance and HIPAA without being prompted

 ✅ They offer performance-based or hybrid pricing

-✅ They give you account access
+✅ They give you full account access from day one

 What to Ask Existing Clients